 pressure, similar to varicose veins in the legs.

-The increased pressure and swelling may
+The increased pressure and

 straining to move the bowel.
 Other contributing factors include